 Recent Updates to Deposit Account Management Rules

-As of April 9, 2016, the USPTO has updated a few deposit account management processes to optimize functionality in Financial Manager:
+The USPTO has updated the deposit account management processes to optimize functionality in Financial Manager:

 - Monthly deposit account statements will no longer be mailed; instead, you can access and download your monthly statements at any time in Financial Manager